ASimpleMeow/WarBirds/README.md

 	+ Continue playing the highest level you reached before
 	+ If Start is pressed on the Menu screen, then this will reset to 1
 + For debugging purposes you can press keys 1 - 8 to skip the that level
++ Boss also dropps random powerups on the way to help the player

 ---